Joining a Subsidiary Club is a great way to meet new people and learn new skills. New members are always welcome.

 - Ski Club

-Members have the use of Boonoona, the Club’s Ski Lodge in Perisher Valley.
-Primarily a Social Club, the Ski Club caters for every grade skier, holds internal competitions and takes part in open events.
+Members have the use of Boonoona, City Tatts’ ski lodge in Perisher Valley.
+Primarily a social club, the ski club welcomes skiers and snowboarders of all abilities, holds internal competitions, and takes part in open events at Perisher.

 Ski Club President: Michael Sterndale-Smith, 0412 043 900

 Find out more about Boonoona Ski Lodge here.

 - Snooker Club

 The Snooker Club runs a handicap tournament each Wednesday night commencing at 7.00pm with prizes to be won.

 Come along and join in a good night of competition!

 Tournaments are run on a handicap basis, so everyone has a chance of winning!